Assembly Bill 1175, Landmark Legislation Modernizing CPA Licensure in California

 How are the examination requirements being changed?

 The bill requires the examination and licensure educational requirements to be the same; namely, a baccalaureate degree and a concentration of accounting-related courses.
-The accounting concentration unit requirements will be established in regulations pending passage of the bill.
+The accounting concentration unit requirements will be established in regulations.
 The CBA has engaged in stakeholder input on what the unit requirements for the accounting concentration might be and directed staff to write regulations consistent with the following:

 • 3 semester units of ethics